 ii Production of documents

 Dutch law provides for certain disclosure obligations, although general discovery of documents is not part of the legal framework.
 In fact, the legislature's wish is not to entertain anything akin to US-style discovery.
 Article 843a DCCP provides that a party with a legitimate interest may request that another party grant access to or a copy of specific records relating to a legal relationship to which the applicant or its predecessor is a party.
 A legal relationship can be a contract, but it can also be an actual or alleged tort.
 Disclosure can be requested from the opposing party, but it can also be requested from a third party, including parties related to the opposing party.
-The party requesting disclosure must state a direct and concrete interest by indicating to which extent the requested documents can support its legal position or claim (or claims).
+The party requesting disclosure must state a direct and concrete interest by indicating to what extent the requested documents can support its legal position or claim (or claims).
 Parties can only request specific records, which prevents them from being able to engage in fishing expeditions: the records must be specified sufficiently to determine whether a legitimate interest exists in those specific records.
 The request may pertain to information stored on any sort of device, including electronic devices or cloud storage.
 Some courts find it sufficient if a party identifies a specific category of documents (e.g., 'all correspondence between parties A and B pertaining to topic X in the years Y through Z').
 A request can be made in separate summary proceedings or as a motion in ongoing litigation.
-If the request meets the criteria of Article 843a DCCP, it can be denied only on limited grounds, such as the existence of a duty of confidentiality relating to the requested documents, or for certain compelling reasons that outweigh the interests of the requesting party.36 Prior to a discovery request, and on the basis of the same criteria set out in Article 843a DCCP, a pre-judgment attachment can be levied to prevent the disappearance or destruction of evidence.37
+If the request meets the criteria of Article 843a DCCP, it can be denied only on limited grounds, such as the existence of a duty of confidentiality relating to the requested documents, or for certain compelling reasons that outweigh the interests of the requesting party.34 Prior to a discovery request, and on the basis of the same criteria set out in Article 843a DCCP, a pre-judgment attachment can be levied to prevent the disappearance or destruction of evidence.35